BravoLT/GoogleIO2015-CodeChallenge/README.md

 Rules:
  1. Any language
- 2. Must complete all challenge questions to qualify
+ 2. Must correctly complete all challenge questions to qualify

 To enter:
  1. Make a fork